balena-os/jetson-flash/README.md

 - While holding the middle Force Recovery button, insert the USB Type-C power supply plug into the USB Type-C port above the DC jack.
 - This will turn on the Jetson dev kit in Force Recovery Mode.
 - HOLD DOWN UNTIL you hear the fan and get a usb connection popup on your connected PC

+**Jetson Orin NX in Xavier NX Devkit:**

+1. Ensure the device is powered off and the power adapter disconnected.
+2. Place a jumper across the Force Recovery Mode pins.
+These are pins 9 ("GND") and 10 ("FC REC") of the Button Header (J14).
+3. Connect your host computer to the device's USB Micro-B connector.
+4. Connect the power adapter to the Power Jack [J16].
+5. The device will automatically power on in Force Recovery Mode.

 **Confirmation**